niaid/Prism/Workshops/Practical Training on GraphPad Prism for Statistical Testing/readme.md

 Pre-Requirements: Ideally attendees will have basic familiarity with Prism and background knowledge of Statistics, for example, how to develop hypothesis, what is normal distribution, p-value and etc. However, this is not required, if you are interested in this topic, please don’t hesitate to join us!

 ## Useful material
+- [Previous workshop: Training material for Prism 8)(https://github.com/niaid/Prism) Each lab includes manual of a specific topic in Prism.
 - [Previous workshop: Statistical testing](https://github.com/niaid/Statistical-Testing)
 - [Previous workshop: Categorical data analysis](https://github.com/niaid/Categorical-data-analysis)
 - [Previous workshop: Customize your graph in Prism](https://github.com/niaid/Prism/tree/master/Workshops/Graphs)